bjyurkovich/iotery-node-server-sdk/spec/template.md

 ## API

 This SDK simply wraps the [REST API](https://somelink_to_swagger_docs), so more information and specifics can be found there.
 Since the API is a wrapper around the REST API, the syntax is standard for each of the Create, Read, Update, and Delete operations on iotery.io resources.
+All methods return a `Promise`.

 ### Creating Resources